 My production facilities feature a state-of-the-art, fully connected floating studio designed for both offline recordings and remote sessions, boasting an impressive noise floor of -75dB.
 I utilise a top-notch Sennheiser 416 microphone, a low-noise MOTU M2 interface, Audacity for my DAW, and iZotope RX 11 to ensure exceptional quality in every project!

-The studio has proudly hosted an impressive array of high-end broadcast projects, including network television commercials, re-recording and language dubbing, character voice acting for audio comedies and dramas, and video games.
+My studio has hosted an impressive array of high-end broadcast projects, including network television commercials, re-recording and language dubbing, character voice acting for audio comedies and dramas, video games (including motion capture), and narrations for documentaries.
 It is a place where corporate voiceovers come to life, and audiobook narration and production inspire the imagination.

-I'm often asked how I craft a specific character voice, especially in drama and comedy.
+I'm often asked how I craft a specific character voice, especially in drama, comedy or video games.
 The visuals in this frame provide insight into my creative process.
+I think of them as a window into my mind!

-Typically, a scriptwriter will provide an image of their character, along with artwork and a detailed description.
-For me, it's essential to explore the character on a deeper level.
-I consider whether the character expresses anger or joy, embodies creepiness or aggression, and whether they are youthful or aged, terrifying or endearing.
+Typically, a scriptwriter will provide an image of their character, along with artwork for the story, and a detailed character description.
+For me, it's essential to explore the character more deeply.
+Are they expressing anger or joy, embodying creepiness or aggression?
+Are they youthful or aged, terrifying or endearing?
+Are they strong, or weak, a bully or subservient?
 I construct the voice by blending this visual imagery with my imagination, often drawing inspiration from real-life encounters to find the right tonal quality.

-Translating the character's emotions into their voice is guided by the script, with the imagery I create serving as a focus for my performance.
+Translating the character's emotions into their voice is guided by the script, with the imagery I create in my mind's eye serving as a focus for my performance.
 For instance, in a recent production, I portrayed an evil, flamboyant, bullying tycoon who also happened to be a vampire—quite a theatrical challenge.
 Part of this process involves remembering the cadence of different voices I've encountered, especially those that stand out for one reason or another.
-I also allow myself to be vulnerable, tapping into emotions such as anger, deep sadness, or intensity.
+I also allow myself to be vulnerable, tapping into emotions such as anger, deep sadness, intensity or, if necessary, intimacy.
 Delving into my life experiences to bring these emotions to the forefront is one of the main driving factors behind my performances.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.